freqtrade/freqtrade/docs/freqtrade-101.md

 Common questions and answers are available on our [FAQ](faq.md).

-To continue, refer to the more in-depth [Freqtrade strategy customisation documentation](strategy-customization.md).
+To continue, refer to the more in-depth [Freqtrade strategy customization documentation](strategy-customization.md).